anbox-cloud/discourse-docs/installation-quickstart.md

 > **WARNING:** The *Ubuntu Advantage for **Infrastructure*** token every user gets for free for personal use does **NOT** work and will result in a failed deployment!

 > **NOTE:** If you don't meet these requirements, there are additional ways of installing the Anbox Cloud.
-See the more general [Custom installation page](https://discourse.ubuntu.com/t/installation-customizing/17747) for details.
+See the more general [Customise the installation](https://discourse.ubuntu.com/t/installation-customizing/17747) for details.

 ### Install Juju

 Juju is a tool for deploying, configuring and operating complex software on public or private clouds.

-Anbox Cloud currently requires Juju 2.8 (see [Juju version](https://anbox-cloud.io/docs/installation/upgrading-from-previous-versions#juju-version) for more information).
+Anbox Cloud currently requires Juju 2.8 (see [Juju version](https://discourse.ubuntu.com/t/upgrading-from-previous-versions/17750#juju-version) for more information).
 To install this version, enter the following command:

     sudo snap install --channel=2.8/stable juju